avinabneogy23/r-dev-env-test/Hard Test 1/hard_test_1_readme.md

 ### Changes suggested for issue 191

-This is the [issue](https://github.com/r-devel/r-dev-env/issues/191) which I took inspiration from and created this [Pull Request](https://github.com/r-devel/r-dev-env/pull/203)
+This pull request was inspired by [Issue #191](https://github.com/r-devel/r-dev-env/issues/191) and aims to improve the documentation formatting while adding search functionality to enhance usability.
+You can view the changes in detail through this [Pull Request](https://github.com/r-devel/r-dev-env/pull/203).

 The following are some of the changes I made with Screenshots: